Joejoe12341234/APC/README.md

 # APC524: Implementing a Navier-Stokes Solver and Physics Informed Neural
+# Graduate course: Software Engineering for Scientific Computing
+# Department of Applied and Computational Mathematics

 Network for Simulating Two-Dimensional Fluid Flow Around a Cylinder

 * An implementation of a modular Navier-Stokes solver using the Finite Difference Method.